Siko

-Siko, also knowns their by the mouza village as Chandrashekharpur, is the second largest populated village in eastern Odisha, India.
+Siko is the second largest populated village and a Gram Panchayat in the Begunia block of the Khordha district in the Indian state of Odisha.
+It is located approximately 45 kilometres (28 mi) west of the state capital, Bhubaneswar.
 It has a mixed, rich culture mainly consisting of Hindus and Muslims, with Hindus making up a majority.
 Ardent nationalists from Siko participated in the Paika rebellion of 1817.
 Today, some "Paika akhada" are found in Siko.
 They display their warrior acts in various festivals.